gotardo/WP-Plugin/README.md

 WP Plugin
 ================

-An helper class for WordPress plugin development.
+A helper class for WordPress plugin development.

 ### Installing
 1. Upload the plugin folder to your *wp-content/pplugins* directory.